-Not only do cruise ships visit nearly every corner of the globe, there are also exclusive destinations that you can only visit on a cruise.
+Not only do cruise ships visit nearly every corner of the globe, but there are also exclusive destinations that you can only visit on a cruise.
 Most major cruise lines offer stops at locales that are exclusive for guests sailing on their ships.
 These destinations have come a long way over the years.
-From re-imagined and upgraded islands to completely new private islands and beach clubs, these are the best cruise line private islands you can visit.
+From reimagined and upgraded destinations to completely new private islands and beach clubs, these are the best cruise line private islands you can visit.

-If you are a first time cruiser or stay loyal to one cruise line, you may be surprised to hear that a majority of the major cruise lines now have private islands or private resort destinations.
+If you are a first-time cruiser or stay loyal to one cruise line, you may be surprised to hear that pretty much all of the major cruise lines in the U.S. now have private islands or private resort destinations.
 Most of these exclusive locations are located in the Caribbean and Bahamas.

 Royal Caribbean, Norwegian Cruise Line, Holland America Line, Princess Cruises, Disney Cruise Line, MSC Cruises, and Virgin Voyages all have exclusive destinations for cruise passengers.
-Carnival Cruise Line also shares Holland America’s and Princess’ cruise line private islands in the Bahamas.
+Carnival Cruise Line also shares Holland America’s and Princess’ cruise line private islands in the Bahamas, and has its own destination opening in summer 2025.

 Further, there are other cruise ports that were built in partnership with the cruise lines to offer exclusive experiences for cruisers.